thzgr/thzgr.github.io/_pages/about.md

 "Stop comparing yourself to others, they don't live your life" (Someone else)

-No racism, no homophobia, no transphobia, no fascism.
+No ['racism', 'homophobia', 'transphobia', 'fascism'].

 ## Wanna talk?